What is Wedding Budget Allocation?

 ❌ Not budgeting for hidden costs

-❌ Allocating before prioritising
+❌ Allocating before prioritizing

 Industry Benchmarks